Best mono amplifiers for 2022

 Extras: The amp employs Enhanced Shutdown Performance technology to keep the music playing reliably when you're pushing it loudly for a long time.
 The amp will work with a factory radio, using its speaker-level inputs to get signal from the factory system's speaker wiring.
 If you do decide to get an S-A60M, make sure you also get the RUX-KNOB.2 wired remote, so you'll be able to adjust the bass volume from your driver's seat.

-Basics: Although it looks like it came out of the cockpit of a stealth bomber, JBL's Club 5501 mono sub amp will actually deliver up to 550 watts RMS to your subwoofer.
+Basics: This amp is the updated version of last year's very popular Club 5501 amplifier, with a smaller chassis and more powerful output.
+Although it looks like it was carved out of a block of steel, JBL's Club A600 mono sub amp will actually deliver up to 600 watts RMS to your subwoofer.
 The Class D amplifier design ensures the amp'll stay cool while playing loudly and that its high output won't put any strain on your vehicle's electrical system.

 Extras: Speaker-level inputs allow this amplifier to integrate into almost any system, even one using your car's factory radio.
 You can use the low-pass filter and variable bass boost to maximize the performance of your subwoofer and enclosure, while a phase switch ensures that the bass will blend well with your full-range speakers.